freeradical13/freeradical13.github.io/index.md

 The [periodic table][] is a way to organize and understand the chemical elements based on observed patterns.
 The elements are ordered by atomic number (number of protons) from left to right.

-Rows are called periods and a new period is started when an element starts a new orbital (ionized elements complicate this picture - for example, the Lithium cation - but the table is primarily conceptual).
+Rows are called periods and a new period is started when an element starts a new electron orbital (ionized elements complicate this picture - for example, the Lithium cation - but the table is primarily conceptual).
 The outermost electron orbital is called the [valence orbital][].
 The valence orbital of the first period (encompassing just Hydrogen and Helium) may not have more than 2 electrons and the valence orbital of all other elements may not have more than 8 electrons (although inner orbitals sometimes have more).
 This is very important because the primary determinant of an element's behavior is its electron configuration of its valence orbital.
 Atoms tend to bond together or chemically react in such a way that each atom's valence orbital wants to be "full" - 2 electrons for period 1 and 8 electrons for the other periods (the [octet rule][]).
 This means that columns have generally similar behavior since columns are generally grouped by the number of electrons in the valence orbital.
 There are 18 numbered and 6 named groups:

 * Group #1: [Alkali metals][] - Highly reactive because they want to lose/share an electron to drop to the previous